874bowen/herbeauty/README.md

-## Building an e-commerce Next.js application on Xata
+## How to build an e-commerce Next.js application with Xata and Cloudinary
-It is not always easy for a front-end developer to create a fully functional application.
-This is due to the fact that we must first learn a backend language before integrating it with your client application.
-This might be time consuming and that is where Xata comes in.
+When building an e-commerce application backend development is important.
+Developers need to come up with complex functions and this may be time consuming and costly.
+Serverless computing allows developers to build applications more quickly and less costly because they don't have to worry about managing their own servers.

 >Xata is a serverless database that includes powerful search and analytics.
 One API, multiple type-safe client libraries, and optimized for your development workflow.